-The first two installments are TPM-level genius insight.
+The first two installments are TPM-level genius insights.

 The first two installments of “The Gervais Principle” -hierarchy and communication modes- are genius.

-And it has lots f overlap with this website, including power dynamics, sub-text communication, power awareness VS too naive players (even referring to “power literacy“), and also a similar use of financial terms to describe social exchanges (zero-sum, win-lose, currency, etc.).
+And it has lots of overlap with this website, including power dynamics, sub-text communication, power awareness VS too naive players (even referring to “power literacy“), and also the same approach of borrowing from financial terminology to describe social exchanges (zero-sum, win-lose, currency, etc.).

 LOF from the forum first recommended me this book.